datacenter/ACI/configuration-python/Lab4/README.md

 --------------------------------------------------------------------

-create3TierApplicationLab4.py: a implement code that utilize all the codes under this folder in order to accomplish the tasks in Lab4 in Lab Guide (version 1.19)
+create3TierApplicationLab4.py: a implement code that utilize all the codes under this folder in order to accomplish the tasks in Lab4 in Lab Guide (version 1.19).
+A user can define the tenant and application names.
 usage:
 python create3TierApplicationLab4.py <hostname> <username> <password> <tenant_name> <application_name>
 python create3TierApplicationLab4.py 172.22.233.207 admin Cisco123 ACILab 3Tier_App